Overview

 SecFetchSite

-TheSec-Fetch-Site header indicates the relationship between the request initiator’s origin and the target’s origin.
-By default, this middleware allows same-origin and none (direct navigation).
+TheSec-Fetch-Site header describes the relationship between the request’s origin and the target origin.
+By default, only same-origin and none (direct access) are allowed.

 SecFetchMode